What is an effects loop and how does it work?

 You don’t actually need an effects loop on your amp as plenty of guitarists don’t bother using them, especially if you’re only using distortion, fuzz or boost pedals.
 But if you want to get far greater clarity when using effects like modulation, delay and reverb, the effects loop might be something you’ll appreciate.

-When delay, reverb, or modulation is placed before the amp (or pre-amp) it can sometimes make the effect seem dull.
+When delay, reverb, or modulation goes in front of or before the amp (or pre-amp) it can sometimes make the effect seem dull.
 If you’re using a delay, you might find that effect ends up becoming less effective and the tone changes towards the end of the repeats.
 An effects loop basically keeps the overdrive of the amp intact.

-It’s worth noting, that if you are only using your amp as a clean signal and getting all of your crunch from distortion pedals you’ll probably not really need to use the effects loop, and you’ll get a really good sound just by placing everything in front of the amp i.e. Guitar>Pedals>Amplifier.
-We’ve actually covered the best way to sequence your pedals in a previous blog that you can read here, it’s even got a nifty little diagram too!
+It’s worth noting, that if you are only using your amp as a clean signal and getting all of your crunch from distortion pedals, you’ll probably not really need to use the effects loop, and you’ll get a really good sound just by placing everything in front of the amp i.e. Guitar > Pedals > Amplifier.

 If you have an effects loop in the back of your amp, you’ll see two jack sockets named ‘Send’ & ‘Return’ and they usually look like the image below.